 The annual budget figures have been prepared in accordance with the GRAP standards, and are consistent with the accounting policies adopted by Council for the preparation of these financial statements.
 The amounts are scheduled as a separate additional financial statement, called the statement of comparison of budget and actual amounts.
-Explanatory comments are provided in the notes to the annual financial statements, firstly stating reasons for overall growth or decline in the budget, and, secondly, motivating over-spending or under-spending on line items.
+Explanatory comments are provided in the notes to the annual financial statements, firstly stating reasons for overall growth or decline in the budget and, secondly, motivating overspending or underspending on line items.

 The annual budget figures included in the financial statements are for the Entity.
-These figures are those approved by Council both at the beginning and during the year following a period of consultation with the public as part of the IDP.
+These figures are those approved by the Council at the beginning and during the year following a period of consultation with the public as part of the IDP.